Eye Injury

 If your child has any of the following:

-• Any changes to their sight after an eye injury
+• Any changes to their sight

-• Unable to open eye due to swelling
+• Unable to open eye

-• The eye has been exposed to chemicals
+• The injury is due to chemicals

-• Something embedded in the eye
+• Something stuck in the eye

 • Severe eye pain

-• Nausea or vomiting after an eye injury
+• Nausea or vomiting

 You need urgent help